Cornell-MAE-UG/fa25-portfolio-jasonbak02/_projects/TorqueWrench.md

 ---

 ## MAE 3270 Final Project
-In this project, we the stresses and strain values of a baseline torque wrench were calculated.
+In this project, we calculated the stresses and strain values of a baseline torque wrench were calculated.
 We were then challenged to redesign the wrench, changing the materials and lengths to satisfy safety and strain requirements.
+I found this project to be extremeley constructive, as I learned a new way to test the integrity of the CAD designs I create in the future.
-The full report can be found here: [Report]({{ '/assets/wrench.pdf' | relative_url }})
- in PDF format.
+The full report can be found here: [Report]({{ '/assets/wrench.pdf' | relative_url }}) in PDF format.